Bianca St-Georges: Chicago Red Stars

 St-Georges was selected in the third round (20th overall) by the Chicago Red Stars in the 2019 NWSL College Draft, being the only Canadian player to be drafted.
 However, her rookie season was delayed until the following year, as she suffered a meniscus tear in her knee.
 She made her debut for Chicago Red Stars on June 28, 2020, against the Washington Spirit in the 2020 NWSL Challenge Cup.
 She scored her first professional goal and assist came in the Challenge Cup Semi-final against Sky Blue FC on July 23, 2020, and helped the Red Stars reach the final, where they ultimately finished second.
 In 2021, the Red Stars finished as runner-ups in the 2021 NWSL playoffs.
+On September 25, 2022, she showed both middle fingers to the referee and was handed a red card as the Red Stars lost 3–0 to the Portland Thorns.
+Beyond the usual one-game penalty for a red card, the NWSL suspended her for an additional game and issued a fine.

 North Carolina Courage

 In January 2024, St-Georges signed a two-year contract with the North Carolina Courage.
-She scored two goals on her debut on the opening matchday, coming on in the 74th minute and scoring the Courage's third and fourth goals in a 5–1 win against Houston Dash on March 16.
-She made 22 appearances for the Courage, 8 as a starter, and scored 3 goals with 1 assist.
-In February 2025, she mutually agreed to end her contract with the Courage after one season with the team.
+She scored twice in her debut as the Courage won 5–1 over the Houston Dash in the season opener.
+She made 22 appearances and scored 3 goals before mutually agreeing to end her contract after one season with the Courage in February 2025.

 Utah Royals

 St-Georges joined the Utah Royals in March 2025, signing a one-year deal as a free agent.
-She scored on her debut in the season opener, receiving a long ball from goalkeeper Mandy McGlynn before netting the opening goal in a 1–1 draw against Bay FC on March 15.
+She made a goalscoring debut on a long assist from goalkeeper Mandy McGlynn in the season-opening 1–1 draw against Bay FC.
+She made 22 appearances and scored 3 goals in the NWSL before departing from the club upon the expiration of her contract.